Case StudyCaso de EstudioCas d'Estudi

 - Dialogflow’s intent passes the request along with entities to fulfillment.

 - Fulfilment uses webhook to call the server.

 We created a server with NodeJS where we have the business logic.
 The server receives the user's message, some keywords and the action (reserve or request information).
 With that information and the context of the conversation, it connects to the data store and extracts the relevant data.

 The final part of the project was to test and train the AI within DialogFlow.
-For this, we asked for the collaboration of different Opentrends colleagues and joined them to the test program.
-Our colleagues spent some time talking with Google Home (device, phone or test environment).
+For this, we asked for the collaboration of different Opentrends colleagues and have them join in the test program.
+Our colleagues spent some time talking with Google Home (device, phone, or test environment).
 For our part, we worked in DialogFlow, which has a training section where we could see the history of the conversations.
-It was very positive to know how people talk with the interface, because they expressed things that we could not imagine when we defined the flow!
+It was very positive to know how people talk through the interface, because they expressed things that we could not imagine when we defined the flow!
 This allowed us to enrich and add these new ways of asking or booking room in the application.